How to Make Garlicky-Sweet Soy Glaze: A Japanese-Inspired Sauce

 - Make a slurry by diluting cornstarch into 1/4 cup water.
 Set aside.

-- Best served with fried or grilled foods.
+- This sauce is best served with fried or grilled foods.

 - Add slurry or cornstarch mixture to thicken up the sauce.
 Otherwise, simply reduce the mixture to achieve the right consistency.
 Reducing the sauce may result in a stronger flavor.

 - Try making your own crispy fried garlic bits at home.
 Or simply sauté some fresh garlic.

 - Adjust the amount of garlic if preferred.

 - Increase the amount of sugar for a sweeter version of this recipe.

 - Keep in mind that the taste of soy sauce, sugar, and vinegar may vary depending on the brand you use.
 Feel free to adjust the amount of ingredients needed if necessary.